jeanlauliac/mekano/README.md

 the targets and reflect changes in their prerequisites.

 *neomake* focuses on correctness rather than other factors like speed.
-It properly takes account of removed and added files, and tracks command-line changes.
+It properly takes account of removed and added files, tracks command-line changes, and automatically create output directories.
 The system is largely inspired by the UNIX *make(1)* command, of which it modestly tries to be a 21th-century alternative.

 *neomake* is not well suited for plain tasks (eg. 'test', 'publish'), the focus is on updating files.
 Scripts are probably a better idea (eg. sh, JS, python).